grygy/pv217-microservices-materials/07/README.md

 #### Serialization

 The producer serializes the message before sending it to the broker.
-The serialization is the process of converting the message into a format that can be transmitted over the network.
+Serialization is the process of converting the message into a format that can be transmitted over the network.
 The message can be serialized to different formats, such as JSON, XML, or binary.

 In Quarkus, we can define the serialization using the `application.properties` file: